 Each year, you are entitled to 22 free weekends; on Saturday and Sunday or Sunday and Monday.
 There is one exception to this rule: if you work in a five-shift system, you are entitled to 16 free weekends per year.

 After 4.5 hours of work, you are entitled to an unpaid break of half an hour.
 Every 24 hours, you must have at least 11 hours of rest.
-Are you under 18 years old?
-Then you may not work between 11:00 p.m. and 7:00 a.m.
+Are you under 18?
+Then you may not work between 11 p.m. and 7 a.m.
 You also work a maximum of 40 hours per week and 8 hours per day.

-Are you covered by part B of the CLA?
+Are you covered by Part B of the CLA?
 The normal working time is 1,976 hours per year.
-On average, this amounts to a 38-hour working week.
-In every 52-week period, you are entitled to at least 16 free Sundays.
-Additionally, the work schedule must consider an average five-day working week, and fixed rest days and regularly two consecutive weekly rest days should be pursued.
+On average, this equates to a 38-hour working week.
+In every period of 52 weeks, you are entitled to at least 16 free Sundays.
+Additionally, the work schedule must consider an average five-day working week, and fixed rest days and regular two consecutive weekly rest days should be pursued.

 Additional and overtime work

 If you are over 18 years old, you work overtime if you work more than 40 hours per week or 9 hours per day.
-If this happens at the request of your employer, they must provide compensation in time off by mutual agreement.
-If that's not possible, you are entitled to a bonus.
-The compensation in time off must be equal to the duration of the overtime, so for each overtime hour, you are entitled to an hour of free time.
-If that's not possible, you are entitled to a bonus.
+If this happens at the request of your employer, they must provide compensation in free time in consultation.
+If that is not possible, you are entitled to a bonus.
+The compensation in free time must be equal to the duration of the overtime, so for each overtime hour, you are entitled to an hour of free time.
+If that is not possible, you are entitled to a bonus.
 This bonus is included in the overtime matrix of the CLA.

-Employees aged 50 and over cannot be required to work overtime!
+Employees aged 50 and over cannot be obliged to work overtime!

-Are you covered by part B of the CLA?
+Are you covered by Part B of the CLA?
 And do you work at the employer's request within the reference period* more than the normal working hours (1,976 hours; an average of 38 hours per week)?
 Then this is overtime.
 Overtime is compensated with time off in lieu.
-If time off in lieu is not possible within 3 months after the determination of overtime, your employer must pay the overtime hours at the agreed gross hourly salary.
+If time off in lieu is not possible within 3 months after determining the overtime, your employer must pay the overtime hours at the agreed gross hourly salary.

-Part-timers who, at the end of the reference period, have worked more hours at their employer's request than agreed, accumulate additional hours.
+Part-timers who have worked more hours at the request of their employer than agreed by the end of the reference period accumulate additional hours.
 The CLA stipulates that additional hours must be compensated with time off within 3 months after the end of the reference period.
 If this is not possible or only partially possible, the (remaining) time off in lieu hours must be paid out no later than the following month.
 Part-timers accrue holiday rights on additional hours.
 Holiday rights consist of holiday hours and holiday pay.

 *The reference period is a period of 12 consecutive months and runs parallel to the